IBM/deploy-graph-db-container/README.md

 [Troubleshooting](#troubleshooting)

 ## Step 1.
-Setup Bluemix Kubernetes Cluster
+Setup IBM Cloud Kubernetes Cluster

-### 1.1 Install CLI for Bluemix and Kubernetes
+### 1.1 Install CLI for IBM Cloud and Kubernetes

-Set up Bluemix and Kubernetes CLI as per instructions in https://cloud.ibm.com/docs/containers/cs_tutorials.html#cs_cluster_tutorial.
+Set up IBM Cloud and Kubernetes CLI as per instructions in https://cloud.ibm.com/docs/containers/cs_tutorials.html#cs_cluster_tutorial.
 The steps are repeated here for quick reference.

-  * Download and Install Bluemix CLI as per instructions in https://clis.ng.bluemix.net/ui/home.html.
-Bluemix CLI provides the command line interface to manage applications, containers, infrastructures, services and other resources in Bluemix.
-The prefix for running commands by using the Bluemix CLI is `bx`.
+  * Download and Install IBM Cloud CLI as per instructions in https://clis.ng.bluemix.net/ui/home.html.
+IBM Cloud CLI provides the command line interface to manage applications, containers, infrastructures, services and other resources in IBM Cloud.
+The prefix for running commands by using the IBM Cloud CLI is `bx`.

-  * Install the IBM Bluemix Container Service plug-in, which allows you to create Kubernetes clusters and manage worker nodes.
-The prefix for running commands by using the IBM Bluemix Container Service plug-in is `bx cs`.
+  * Install the IBM Cloud Container Service plug-in, which allows you to create Kubernetes clusters and manage worker nodes.
+The prefix for running commands by using the IBM Cloud Container Service plug-in is `bx cs`.
     ```
-    $ ibmcloud plugin install container-service -r Bluemix
+    $ ibmcloud plugin install container-service
     ```

   * Install Kubernetes CLI.
 This allows you to deploy apps into your Kubernetes clusters and to view a local version of the Kubernetes dashboard.
 The prefix for running commands by using the Kubernetes CLI is `kubectl`.